Are you visiting the Cancun Underwater Museum? Then check out my guide to snorkelling & diving MUSA, the unique underwater museum in Mexico!

 In diving terms, the MUSA underwater museum is very expensive.

 A one-tank dive will set you back US$81.
 And that doesn’t include the US$2 marine park fee.

 However, a 3-hour discover scuba diving course costs $142 which isn’t too bad as an introduction to diving.

 Personally, I feel MUSA was created to make money, and when diving here you can’t help but feel you’re just a number with a $$$ sign hanging around you.

 Saying that, it is one of those dive sites that’s just so different and unique.
 There aren’t many places where you can see world-class art underwater, and in my eyes it beats walking around a gallery any day of the week.

 Also, give it another 15 years and the reef might be really healthy with loads of life there, so if you don’t want to dive it now, consider it again in five years or 10 years’ time.

-If you’re a bucket list diver then you’ll probably love MUSA – it really is like no other dive site!
+If you’re a bucket list person then you’ll probably love diving MUSA – there really is no other site like it!

 Like this blog post?
 Then make sure you Pin it!